0xWDG/Appsterdam-Events-History/2024/10/13 Day trip_ Explore the Universe at the Dwingeloo Radio Telescope.md

 🎟️ **Sign up now!**

 There are 20 spots available!
-This trip is for Appsterdammers and aal individuals interested in astronomy.
+This trip is for Appsterdammers and all individuals interested in astronomy.
 You can bring up to two friends or colleagues.
 Register now and experience a day where (radio) astronomy and learning come together in a rememberable day.

-Participants will receive final trip details by email (such as the pickup point in Amsterdam).
+Participants will receive trip details by email (such as the pickup point in Amsterdam).

 ❓**Any questions**❓